-7. Remuneration of the other Bekaert Group Executive members in respect of 2013
+7. Remuneration of the other Bekaert Group Executive members in respect of 2014

-The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2013 is set forth below on a global basis.
+The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2014 is set forth below on a global basis.
+This table includes the remuneration and other benefits granted to the Chief Executive Officer Designate until his appointment as Chief Executive Officer on 14 May 2014.

-7 Members Remuneration in respect of 2013, in € Comments Base remuneration 2 522 483 Includes Belgian base remuneration as well as Belgian and foreign director fees Short term variable remuneration 1 495 171 Annual variable remuneration, based on 2013 performance, paid in March 2014 Mid term variable remuneration 0 Mid term variable remuneration, based on 2011-2013 performance Pension 344 033 Defined Contribution and Defined Benefit Plan Other remuneration elements 126 931 Includes : company car and risk insurances
+Remuneration (1) Comments Base remuneration 2 917 993 Includes Belgian base remuneration as well as Belgian and foreign director fees Short-term variable remuneration 738 790 Annual variable remuneration, based on 2013 performance, paid in March 2015 Mid-term variable remuneration 0 Mid term variable remuneration, based on 2012-2014 performance Pension 434 230 Defined Contribution and Defined Benefit Plan Other remuneration elements 158 549 Includes : company car and risk insurances